EXPLAINER: Rituals play role in creating Italian government

-But the process can take weeks, even months, especially if a new government's formation is prompted by the premature demise of Parliament.
-That's the case now.

-On Thursday, when newly elected lawmakers take their seats, the process of giving the country a new government can formally begin.
+On Thursday, when newly elected lawmakers took their seats, the work of giving the country a new government formally began.

 Italy’s governments require the backing of Parliament.
-Before a new ruling coalition can be formed, newly elected lawmakers must take their seats in the legislature.
-According to the constitution, that has to happen within 20 days of an election.
-On Thursday, both the Senate, Parliament’s upper chamber, and the lower Chamber of Deputies, will formally hold their first session since the election.
+Before a new ruling coalition can be formed, newly elected lawmakers must take their seats in the legislature within 20 days of an election.
+On Thursday, both the Senate, Parliament’s upper chamber, and the lower Chamber of Deputies, will hold their first session since the election.

 This time, there will be fewer lawmakers.
-Under a reform to streamline the legislature and reduce spending, the new Senate now has 200 members, down from 315.
-Similarly, the Chamber of Deputies, has 400 instead of 630.
-Their main order of business is electing each chamber's president, a process expected to be complete by Friday.
+Under a reform to streamline the legislature and reduce spending, the new Senate now has 200 members, down from 315, and the Chamber of Deputies has 400 instead of 630.
+Their main order of business is electing each chamber's president.

+On Thursday, Ignazio La Russa of Meloni's far-right Brothers of Italy party was elected Senate president; the chamber president is expected to be elected by Friday.

 MAKING THE ROUNDS